 It is recommended to use the MySQL client and library that come with CVM to connect to TencentDB instances.

-- For Linux-based CVM instances, you can use TencentDB's export tool to obtain slow logs.
-For more information, see Downloading Backup Files and Logs.
+- For Linux CVM instances, you can use TencentDB's export tool to get slow query logs.
+For more information, please see Downloading Backup Files and Logs.

-- For Windows-based CVM instances, slow logs cannot be obtained directly at present.
+- For Windows CVM instances, slow query logs cannot be obtained directly at present.
 If you need them, please submit a ticket for assistance.

 TencentDB for MySQL binlogs can be retained for 7 (default value) to 732 days (customizable in automatic backup settings).
 The number of days set for log backup retention must be smaller than that for data backup retention.